 Given those circumstances, this blog will provide information about AP days, high and low DPO ratios, how to calculate the DPO ratio, and towards the end, equip you with helpful tips on how to optimize your AP days ratio.
 Let’s get started!

-Accounts Payable Days ratio
+Accounts Payable Days Ratio

 It is important to understand why your business takes a certain amount of time to pay its bills and invoices.
 This information can provide you with valuable insights into your business operations.